Agentic Much? Adoption of Coding Agents on GitHub: Related work

-\paragraph{Academic Agents} The field of coding agents is not industry specific, there has been a strong interest in the academic community as goal.
+\begin{diffversion}{} \paragraph{Academic Agents} The field of coding agents is not industry specific, there has been a strong interest in the academic community as goal.
 The development of benchmarks such as SWE-Bench~\cite{swebench2024, chowdhury2024swebenchverified} that are now used both by academics and industrials as a standard benchmark to evaluate the performance of their coding agents.
 SWE-Bench use data from real world Git Hub issues that were successfully merged with enough description and tests in order to assess the ability of the agent to go from the natural language description of the issue to making changes in order to pass the tests.
 Coding Agents are also developed by the academic community such as AutoCode Rover~\cite{zhang2024autocoderover} or Agentless~\cite{xia2024agentless}, with a focus on lowering the cost of solving tasks of SWE-Bench.
-These papers highlights also flaws in SWE-Bench with tests for some issues that are lacking~\cite{wang2025solved} or the possibility of agents to change the tests or remove features in order to solve tasks.
+These papers highlights also flaws in SWE-Bench with tests for some issues that are lacking~\cite{wang2025solved} or the possibility of agents to change the tests or remove features in order to solve tasks. \end{diffversion}

-\paragraph{Studies of coding agents} Becker et al.~\cite{becker2025measuring} studied the perceived increase of productivity relative to the effective productivity in a controlled experiments of software developers using Cursor.
+\paragraph{Studies of coding agents{Experiments and observation}} Becker et al.~\cite{becker2025measuring} studied the perceived increase of productivity relative to the effective productivity in a controlled experiments of software developers using Cursor.
 Software developers believed that Cursor usage increased their productivity by an average of 20\% but actually it decreased their effective productivity by 19\% on average.
 The proposed explanation is that developers do not choose efficiently the tasks to delegate to cursor, some are worth it while others are not but many potential factors can have an effect.
-Interesting metrics are that only 44\% of code generations are accepted and 9\% of the time is spent waiting on AI to generate code, improving generation speed or quality has clear benefits.
-Importantly, the agent used had limited capabilities, and was used in interactive rather than autonomous mode.
+Interesting metrics are that only 44\% of code generations are accepted and 9\% of the time is spent waiting on AI to generate code, improving generation speed or quality has clear benefits.{Becker et al.~\cite{becker2025measuring} found that developers using Cursor overestimated productivity gains by 20\% on average, while effective productivity actually decreased by 19\%.
+They attribute this to inefficient task delegation, though many factors may contribute.
+Only 44\% of code generations were accepted, and 9\% of time was spent waiting for AI.} Importantly, the agent used had limited capabilities {(early 2025)}, and was used in interactive rather than autonomous mode.